Team Enablement through the Spirit of Play - Optimising Adult Learning

 The Inductive Process of Adult learning and Andragogical paradigms

-Dole N.D; Ortigas, Perez, (2009)l In Hechanova, (2017) suggests that adults learn best when they involve themselves in the experience of learning, rather than become a passive observer.
+Dole N.D; Ortigas, Perez, (2009) in Hechanova, (2017) suggests that adults learn best when they involve themselves in the experience of learning, rather than become a passive observer.
 This is the fundamental axiom of adult learning and transformational leadership-from a top-down perspective to a more democratic exchange of ideas.
 Play optimizes this as it generates a space for genuine meaning making.

 Module designs can either be Inductive (experiential learning) or deductive (framework learning).
 The former operates from a bottom up learner-centered approach, and the latter from a top down framework approach.
 In both learning scenarios, facilitators must operate from an andragogical facilitation approach in order to deliver the training needed to maximize outcomes.
 Most andragogical approaches highlight the importance of outcomes based learning in which learners are facilitated to produce a learning outcome rather than taught how to learn.